 So it’s pretty evident that surfing is the number one activity in this town.
 Either you desire to try it out for the first time or to improve your performance and technique, surf schools in the area provide excellent service for all levels, and all the surf instructors we met along the way approached each session with relentless enthusiasm.

 Each surf lesson is around 2 hours.
 They include warm-up, practice time, theory and feedback.
-Don’t forget that you should have realistic expectations, as a beginner I was getting frustrated because I couldn’t pop up, but as the saying goes: ”Best surfer out there is the one having the most fun!”
+Don’t forget that you should have realistic expectations, as a beginner I was getting frustrated because I couldn’t pop up, but as the saying goes: ”The best surfer out there is the one having the most fun!”

 #2.
 Wander around Fisherman’s Beach